Friday the 13th part VI: Jason Lives

 synopsis: Jason comes back to life as an unstoppable zombie killer; mayhem ensues.

 impressions: And here we are...one of the most fun entries in the series.
 The movie wastes little time setting things up: Jason's dead corpse is struck by lightning and reanimated...and it's on.
-This newfound invulnerability is evident in the way Jason walks and acts.
-Other noteworthy elements: random dog eating random roadkill...the return of Tommy Jarvis, this time as a clear-cut hero...subtle humorous lines and scenes...Jason ignoring the little kids in their cabins...multiple instances of victim stupidity...complete lack of nudity in entire movie.
+This newfound invulnerability is evident in the way Jason walks and acts - no more worrying about whether a knife wound or gunshot will kill him.
+Nope.
+Those days are over, my friends.
+Now he's an unstoppable juggernaut that will kill anything in his way.
+Other noteworthy elements: random dog eating random roadkill...the return of Tommy Jarvis, this time as a hero (albeit a stupid one at times)...subtle humorous lines and scenes...Jason ignoring the little kids in their cabins...multiple instances of victim stupidity...complete lack of nudity in entire movie.
+I also need to mention that this one is full of little humorous bits and lines and references, which makes it more entertaining.

 body count: 18 confirmed.